 How To Prepare continued...

-If your doctor asks you to keep a symptom and activity diary, be sure you have a method.
+If your doctor asks you to keep a symptom and activity diary, be sure that you keep track of these things closely.
 In this diary, you will record activities and symptoms and the times they occurred.
-The accuracy and usefulness of your test depend on how carefully you keep this record.
+You need to carefully keep this record for your test to be accurate and useful.

-If you are getting a monitor implanted under your skin, you will receive instructions on how to prepare for the procedure.
+If you are getting a monitor put under your skin, you will get instructions on how to prepare for the procedure.

 for the test, its risks, how it will be done, or what the results will